Privacy cases summarized – Osler, Hoskin & Harcourt

 • prescription history

-• clinical documents (This displays notes from your doctor such as hospital admission, discharge summaries and consults.
+• clinical documents (notes from your doctor such as discharge summaries, operative notes, consults and others).

 It has always been accepted that my personal health information is my information but accessing it could be challenging.
 One of the benefits of technology is that it allows us to get that information easily and quickly.